top of page

 · Makes the learner feel their unable

-However the dual controls are there for trainers (driving instructors) should ever they need to take control to keep everyone safe ultimately, but must only be used where trainer lacks time to intervene verbally to keep the risk minimal
+However the dual controls are there for trainers (driving instructors) should ever they need to take control to keep everyone safe ultimately, but must only be used where trainer lacks time to intervene verbally to keep the risk minimal, or for demonstration purposes only.

 bottom of page